Welcome to 2025! A reminder we are dog friendly and welcome all four legged-friends. Not eight-legged though...

 The first book in the ground-breaking Hunger Games trilogy.
 Set in a dark vision of the near future, a terrifying reality TV show is taking place.
 Twelve boys and twelve girls are forced to appear in a live event called The Hunger Games.
 There is only one rule: kill or be killed.
 When sixteen-year-old Katniss Everdeen steps forward to take her younger sister's place in the games, she sees it as a death sentence.
 But Katniss has been close to death before.
 For her, survival is second nature.

 We recommend this classic of the genre for all those looking for an exciting read!
-We love the tension Collins creates in this book and the amazing characters we all love to root for!
-If you've already the original trilogy we highly recommend the newest and latest addition to the series, the prequel The Ballad of Songbirds and Snakes!
+Collins creates incredible tension in this book and there are some amazing characters we all love to root for!

 A Good Girl's Guide to Murder, Holly Jackson